-For fiscal 1999, following the review of the Comparator Group, changes were made to the Chief Executive Officer's base salary and bonus based upon the same principles as those used for the other senior executives.
-The Chief Executive Officer's performance is evaluated in accordance with the same criteria used to evaluate the other senior executives.
+For fiscal 2001, the Chief Executive Officer's base salary and bonus and the evaluation of his performance were based upon the same principles as those used for the other senior executives of the Company.

-During fiscal 1999, no options were granted to the Chief Executive Officer as his interest as principal shareholder constitutes a sufficient long-term incentive.
+During fiscal 2001, no options were granted to the Chief Executive Officer as his interest as principal shareholder constitutes a sufficient long-term incentive.